yeshua453/website/blog/2024-03-06-flet-fastapi-and-async-api-improvements.md

 app = ft.app(main, export_asgi_app=True)
 ```

-and then run with Hypercorn as (provided the):
+and then run with Hypercorn as:

 ```
 hypercorn main:app --bind 0.0.0.0:8000